 One of the best ways to find new, cheap, highly engaged users for your app is to find app marketing partners.
 You probably know who they are — the challenge is to convince them to work with you.

 Here are some strategies that can help make finding the right app marketing partner easier:

 Yummly (a recipe app) and Instacart (a shopping app).
 When a Yummly user finds a recipe they want to cook, they can shop for all the ingredients through a link that takes them to Instacart, with all the ingredients automatically added to their Instacart cart.
 If Instacart isn’t installed yet, the user is taken to download it and the ingredients are still added once Instacart opens.

 SpotHero (a parking app) and Waze (a driving directions app).
 As users are getting directions to specific locations in Waze, they can go directly into Spothero and find parking at their destination

-Takeaway: seamless linking from apps that are complimentary to your services is a great way to get more users.
+Takeaway: seamless linking from apps that are complementary to your services is a great way to get more users.